 Next round of US tariffs on China at least a month away: Mnuchin

-WASHINGTON/BEIJING: The United States is at least a month from enacting its proposed tariffs on US$300 billion in Chinese imports as it studies the impact on American consumers, U.S. Treasury Secretary Steven Mnuchin said on Wednesday.
+WASHINGTON: The United States is at least a month from enacting its proposed tariffs on US$300 billion in Chinese imports as it studies the impact on American consumers, US Treasury Secretary Steven Mnuchin said on Wednesday (May 22).

-That timeline, which is accelerated compared to previous rounds of tariffs, means the next levies could be ready around the time when Trump is expected to meet Chinese President Xi Jinping at a G20 summit in Japan June 28-29.
+That timeline, which is accelerated compared to previous rounds of tariffs, means the next levies could be ready around the time when Trump is expected to meet Chinese President Xi Jinping at a G20 summit in Japan between Jun 28 and 29.

 Mnuchin said the Trump administration is open to holding new talks with China if the two sides can proceed on the basis of previous negotiations.